OWASP/www-policy/guidebook/chapter-leader.md

 * Equipment - projector, sound system, and any special items that may have been requested by the speaker(s)

 ### Video Recording
 If you have the equipment, you may want to consider recording a video of your meeting and posting for members who were not able to attend the meeting.
-This is also a nice resource for chapter leaders or event organizers to use in the future to screen a speaker or learn about his/her style.
+This is also a nice resource for chapter leaders or event organizers to use in the future to screen a speaker or learn about their style.
 The OWASP Speaker Agreement includes authorization for the speaker’s presentation to be recorded and posted.
-If you plan to record the meeting, you should make sure the speaker is aware and has agreed to the reproduction of his/her presentation.
+If you plan to record the meeting, you should make sure the speaker is aware and has agreed to the reproduction of their presentation.

 ### Time Management
 Spread tasks across many individuals in order to ensure that your meeting runs smoothly and all of the tasks before, during, and after the meeting are handled in a timely fashion.
 There are usually people that attend the meetings who are willing to want to help the chapter be successful, but are not able to commit to a chapter leadership role - that doesn’t mean they aren’t willing to help out on a meeting-by-meeting basis.